ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IBasicManeuverStrategySimpleTurn.rst

 IBasicManeuverStrategySimpleTurn
 ================================

-.. py:class:: IBasicManeuverStrategySimpleTurn
+.. py:class:: ansys.stk.core.stkobjects.aviator.IBasicManeuverStrategySimpleTurn

    object

    Interface used to access options for a Simple Turn Strategy of a Basic Maneuver Procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IBasicManeuverStrategySimpleTurn

 Overview
 --------